lter/im-manual/site-identifier.md

     <userId directory="https://isni.oclc.org/isni/">0000000495505609</userId>>
   </publisher>
 ```
+#### Best Practice Consideration ####

+EML does not allow to distinguish between a user id and an organization id within one party element.
+Hence, the recommendation is to use one party element only for an organization with its ROR id and not try to overload the `<userID>` element by entering both, the ORCID for a person and the ROR for the person's organization within one party element.

 ## Action requested: ##
 Each site Information Manager should enter information relevant to their ROR identifier in the shared spreadsheet as described below.